-Equal Pay For Women
+Equal Pay For Women in Nashville, TN

 The wage gap between men and women regularly makes headlines today.
 Celebrities and pundits alike are drawing attention to the distinct disparity between salaries among the sexes.
 The truth is that equal pay for equal work has long been a problem in the United States.

 Statistics confirm a wage gap between the genders.
 Men consistently make more money than women.
 In Tennessee alone, recent data from the American Association of University Women (AAUW) found that the median salary for full-time, year-round workers was $45,032 for men and $36,812 for women — a gender wage gap of 18.25 percent.
 Every other U.S. state has similar differences.